 - Completion of an accredited English Program through Commission on English Language Accreditation

 Immunization Requirements for UHV Students

-Beginning January 2012, Texas State law (SB 1107) mandates that all entering college/university students under the age of 30 provide a certificate signed by a health care provider or an official immunization record verifying that the student has been vaccinated against bacterial meningitis, or has received a booster during the five years prior to registration.
-(Beginning with the Spring 2014 term, the age requirement will change to students under the age of 22.)
-See related information about this requirement from the Texas Department of State Health Services web page, www.CollegeVaccineRequirements.com.
+Texas State Law (SB 62) mandates that all entering college/university students under the age of 22 provide a certificate signed by a health care provider or an official immunization record verifying that the student has been vaccinated against bacterial meningitis, or has received a booster during the five years prior to registration.
+See related information about this requirement from the Texas Department of State Health Services web page.